Abhi7836/Maze_Solving_Robot/README.md

 # Maze_Solving_Robot

-This is to make a Fast Maze Solving Robot for line follower competations
+This is to make a Fast Maze Solving Robot for line follower competitions

 ![line_follower_robor](https://user-images.githubusercontent.com/39412350/66274199-aeb13480-e899-11e9-8eeb-50b31930a846.jpeg)